Royal-Navy/design-system/packages/css-framework/README.md

 ## z-index

-To ensure correct z-axis stacking in NELSON applications, a z-index Utility class is provided.
+To ensure correct z-axis stacking in Royal Navy digital applications, a z-index Utility class is provided.

 z-index can be set via a mixin named z-index:
 ```